Diana Dors: In popular culture

 Dors was portrayed by Keeley Hawes (younger) and Amanda Redman (older) in the TV biographical film The Blonde Bombshell (1999).

 On the cover of the 1967 album Sgt.
 Pepper's Lonely Hearts Club Band by the Beatles, Dors' wax figure appears in the collage of celebrities, on the right below the tree.

 The Kinks paid homage to her when they included the Ray Davies-penned tribute tune "Good Day" on their album Word of Mouth.

-As well as appearing as Adam Ant's fairy godmother in his music video "Prince Charming", Dors was also included in the Adam and the Ants song "Scorpios" with lyrics ‘Black's the colour watch the claws, With nails as sharp as Diana Dors’.
+After appearing as Adam Ant's fairy godmother in his music video "Prince Charming", Dors was also included in the Adam and the Ants song "Scorpios" with lyrics "Black's the colour watch the claws, With nails as sharp as Diana Dors".

 Dors was the cover star of the Smiths' album Singles.

 Alleged fortune

 Dors claimed to have hidden away more than £2 million in banks across Europe.
 In 1982, she gave her son Mark Dawson a sheet of paper on which, she told him, was a code that would reveal the whereabouts of the money.
 His stepfather Alan Lake supposedly knew the key that would crack the code, but he died by suicide soon after her death and Dawson was left with an apparently unsolvable puzzle.

-He sought out computer forensic specialists Inforenz, who recognised the encryption as the Vigenère cipher.
+He sought out computer forensic specialists Inforenz, who recognised the encryption as the one attributed to Blaise de Vigenère (Vigenère cipher), but actually invented by Giovan Battista Bellaso.
 Inforenz then used their own cryptanalysis software to suggest a 10-letter decryption key, DMARYFLUCK (short for Diana Mary Fluck, Dors's real name).
 With the aid of a bank statement found among Alan Lake's papers, Inforenz was then able to decode the existing material to reveal a list of surnames and towns only – suggesting that there must be a second page that would reveal first names and bank details, to complete the message.
 As this has never come to light, no money has ever been traced.
-In 2003, UK Channel 4 made a television programme about the mystery.
+In 2003, Channel 4 made a television programme about the mystery.